DeMarcus Cousins introduced to New Orleans, laments 'the dishonesty' of the Sacramento Kings

 Because Cousins is an ex-Sacramento King, however, the former employee of team owner Vivek Ranadive and Kings general manager Vlade Divac couldn’t help but bring up some of the inevitable entanglements that come from freeing oneself from the worst franchise in the NBA.

-It wasn’t the worst of transgressions, but Cousins did detail the fact that Vlade Divac – who entered Sunday’s All-Star Game reportedly preaching to Boogie’s permanence in Sacramento prior to dealing him before the final oop had been alley’d – was left a tick slow on the phone dial when it came time to relay news of this unexpected move:
+It wasn’t the worst of transgressions, but Cousins detailed the fact that Divac – who entered Sunday’s All-Star Game reportedly preaching to Boogie’s permanence in Sacramento prior to dealing him before the final oop had been alley’d – was left a tick slow on the phone dial when it came time to relay news of this unexpected move:

 Boogie Cousins at his intro presser in New Orleans.
 Says Vlade Divac tried to call him after the trade but they didn't speak.
 "It's done."